esposem/Kernel_Paxos/README.md

 The logic implementation of Paxos protocol used in these modules has been taken from [libpaxos](http://libpaxos.sourceforge.net/)

-You need to have installed libevent2.18 or later versions.
+You need to have libevent2.18 or later versions.
 ## Description
 ### Kernel space
 There are 5 kind of modules: Kacceptor, Kproposer, Klearner, Kclient and Kreplica.